 NAT (Network Address Translation)

-A networking process used in routers to translate private IP addresses to a public IP.
+NAT is a networking process used in routers to translate private IP addresses to public IP addresses.
 Improper NAT configurations can block or limit live stream connectivity.

 Network Stability

-The consistency of your internet connection during a live stream.
-Unstable networks can cause buffering, stream crashes, and poor user experience.
+The consistency of your internet connection during a live stream is crucial.
+Unstable networks can cause buffering, stream crashes, and a poor user experience.

 Niche Streaming

-Live streaming targeted toward a very specific audience or subject matter (e.g., chess tutorials, book reviews, niche sports, etc.).
+Live streaming targets a specific audience or subject matter (e.g., chess tutorials, book reviews, niche sports, etc.).

 Number of Concurrent Streams